 Enchanted Beach with Three Fluid Graces belongs to Dali's extended series of "anthropomorphic landscapes" of the mid- to late 1930s.
 It shares with Paranonia the visual conceit of a woman's face composed of figures and horsemen, and, with The Man with the Head of Blue Hortensias, the configuration of a head composed of landscape elements: a boulder in the case of the figure to the left, and an open cavity in a rock formation in the case of the figure to the right.
 As Dali continued to exploit the fluid passage between objects and ambient space, he increasingly resorted to a vocabulary of stock images and familiar visual puns.

-The classical reference to the three Graces, symbols of ideal beauty, may be interpreted as an allegory of Dali's assault on the Renaissance tradition of form, which locates a unitary subject at the origin of a rational spatial system.
+The classical reference to the Three Graces by Raphael, symbols of ideal beauty, may be interpreted as an allegory of Dali's assault on the Renaissance tradition of form, which locates a unitary subject at the origin of a rational spatial system.
 As Dali collapses perspective and dismantles familiar figure/ground relationships, a different conception of the subject engenders the visual field: the mobile subject of desire whose precise coordinates cannot be mapped.